casjay-dotfiles/.github/profile/README.md

 ## 👋 Welcome to casjay-dotfiles repo 👋

-This repo is used as a base for dotfiles
+This repo is used as a development base for dotfiles
+see https://github.com/dfmgr for a list of all my dotfiles